 Videos show more action, humor in Madison protests

-Kathy McElroy linked us to a video of Firefighters marching in a protest parade, including the President of the State Firefighters Union.
+Kathy McElroy linked us to the above video of Firefighters marching in a protest parade, including the President of the State Firefighters Union.
 What makes all this significant is that fire and police unions (also joining in the protests) are both exempted in the Budget Repair Bill from losing collective bargaining rights.
-Click here.

 A former Madison Area Technical College AFT local leader has linked us to a video showing “Darth Vader” as he begins his career as a Fox News correspondent by looking into the “violent” protests in Wisconsin.
 Click here.